 Squamous Cell Carcinoma: This type of NSCLC cancer is most likely to be contained within the lungs, and often develops in the central chest area in the bronchi.
 Cancers originating in other locations in the body, that have become metastatic, often spread to the lungs via the lymph system and bloodstream.

 Smoking, and exposure to second-hand smoke (from cigarettes, cigars, and pipes) are the top risk factors for developing lung cancer.
 Exposure to radon gas, a byproduct of uranium breakdown in rock and soil, is another significant risk factor.
-Unhealthy levels of radon can accumulate in the air in homes or work environments, where people then breathe it in.
+Unhealthy levels of radon can accumulate in indoor air in homes or in work environments, where people then breathe it in.
 Exposure to carcinogenic compounds, such asbestos, arsenic, nickel, beryllium, tar, and chromium also increase risk.

 The longer one has been smoking, the greater the danger.
 Age also factors in, with older people being more at risk.
 Family history and genetics play a part as well.
 Other factors include, living in a polluted area, exposure to radiation from CT scans and radiation therapy, being infected with HIV, and taking supplements with beta carotene.
 Smoking intensifies all of these risk factors, however, smoking cessation dramatically reduces risk.